 Hey gang.
+Don’t believe it when someone tells you that you can’t BBQ in Winter!
 Chances are it’s cold out there no matter where you may be reading this blog post.
 It’s winter, get used to it!
-I’m writing this post from the Florida office in the middle of January and its 34° F outside.
+We’re writing this post from the Florida office in the middle of January and its 34° F outside.
 So we get it.
 Is it colder in Wisconsin?
-I’m sure it is.
+We’re sure it is.

 But we’re all faced with the same dilemma.
 Do we throw in the towel, hang up our tongs and retire our grills for the season?
 No!
+We are Americans, and proud to be American Made…..grilling and BBQ is in our blood, no matter the season.
 Instead of staring out the window with big puppy dog eyes as we look at our BBQ smokers and grills, let’s remember our pioneering heritage and make a pact to buck up, look Mother Nature in the eye, put our BBQ gear back on and respectfully tell her she can’t keep us away from our passion: Grilling, BBQin’ and spending time with friends and family.

 As John Belushi’s Bluto from Animal House, states in the inspirational pep talk to his fraternal brethren:

 “Hey!
 What’s all this laying around stuff?
 Why are you all still laying around here for?
 Nothing is over until we decide it is!
 Was it over when the Germans bombed Pearl Harbor?
 Hell no!
 And it ain’t over now.
 ‘Cause when the goin’ gets tough…The tough get goin’!
 Who’s with me?
 Let’s go!”